BUSINESS ASSOCIATE AGREEMENT BETWEEN DOXIMITY AND HEALTHCARE PROVIDER MEMBER

 - "Individual" shall have the meaning as the term "individual" in 45 C.F.R.
 160.103, and shall include a personal representative in accordance with 45 C.F.R.
 164.502(g).

 - "Privacy Rule" shall mean the Standards for Privacy of Individually Identifiable Health Information, 45 C.F.R.
 Parts 160 and 164, Subparts A, D, and E, as currently in effect.

-- "Protected Health Information" or "PHI" shall have the same meaning as the term "protected health information" in 45 C.F.R. § 160.103 and is limited to PHI created, received, maintained or transmitted by Doximity for, or on behalf of, or from Covered Entity in connection with Doximity’s provision of the Covered Services.
-"Protected Health Information" shall not include (i) education records covered by the Family Educational Right and Privacy Act, as amended, 20 U.S.C.
-1232g; (ii) records described in 20 U.S.C.
-1232g(a)(4)(B)(iv); and (iii) employment records held by a Covered Entity in its role as employer.
+- "Protected Health Information" or "PHI" shall have the same meaning as the term "protected health information" in 45 C.F.R. § 160.103 and is limited to PHI created, received, maintained or transmitted by Doximity for, on behalf of, or from Provider in connection with Doximity’s provision of the Covered Services.

 - "Required by Law" shall have the same meaning as the term "required by law" in 45 C.F.R.
 164.103.